kishiyamat/mishearing-corpus/README.md

 Maintainer : **岸山 健**  〈kishiyamat at example.com〉 Issues   : please open a GitHub issue or discussion thread.

-We thank all annotators, as well as the maintainers of CSJ, NPCMJ, BCCWJ, and other resources cited herein.
+We thank all annotators and contributors to this project.